Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/orchestrate-exposures.md

 - [Configured downstream exposures](/docs/cloud-integrations/downstream-exposures-tableau) and ensured desired exposures are included in your lineage
 - Verified your environment and jobs are on a supported dbt [release track](/docs/dbt-versions/cloud-release-tracks).
 - Have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).
-- Have set up a [production](/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
+- Created a [production](/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
 - Have [admin permissions](/docs/cloud/manage-access/enterprise-permissions) in dbt Cloud to edit project settings or production environment settings.

 ## Orchestrate downstream exposures